LCHF stands for ‘Low Carb High Fat’

-Alcohol is obviously not a healthy source for carbohydrates, and neither is carbohydrate (not so obvious, thanks to mainstream dietary advice, but by the time, you’re done reading and researching, I hope you’ll be convinced otherwise)
+Alcohol is obviously not a healthy source of energy and neither is carbohydrate (not so obvious, thanks to mainstream dietary advice, but by the time, you’re done reading and researching, I hope you’ll be convinced otherwise)

 According to the mainstream Food Pyramid, it is recommended that we eat mostly by carbs, a little protien and very less fat – as energy for our body.

 But in LCHF WOE (Way of Eating), the main source of energy is fat, not carbohydrate.

 The body is fuelled in the following distribution

 15 – 20% protein